Amsterdam/signals/docs/topics/dummy-data.md

 `docker-compose up -d api`.
 This will start the API using the [scripts/initialize.sh](../../scripts/initialize.sh) script.

-The script will check if there is an `app/initialize.log` file present.
-If the log file is not present the script will reset the database and setup some dummy data for you using the management commands explained a little bit later in this document.
+The script will check if the environment variable `INITIALIZE_WITH_DUMMY_DATA` is set to 1 (by default this functionality is turned of).
+If so the script will reset the database and setup some dummy data for you using the management commands explained a little bit later in this document.
 The `app/initialize.log` will contain a line with the date time when the initialize has run.
-The line will have the following format:
-`[2020-11-10T00:00:00+0000] - Done!!!`
+The line will have the following format: `[2020-11-10T00:00:00+0000] - Done!!!`

 ## Management commands for dummy data